Hermitage Museum: After the October Revolution

+During the later 1930s USSR Great Purge, the museum staff were investigated by the NKVD for anti-Soviet activities.
+Staff with links to the pre-revolutionary aristocracy were sent into internal exile as socially dangerous persons, with a few going to gulag labour camps.
+The harshest investigation was into the Oriental Department.
+Under torture Dmitry Zhukov denounced Nikolai Nevsky as a member of a Japanese spy ring; both were executed in November 1938.

 With the German invasion of the Soviet Union in 1941, before the Siege of Leningrad started, two trains with a considerable part of the collections were evacuated to Sverdlovsk.
 Two bombs and a number of shells hit the museum buildings during the siege.
 The museum opened an exhibition in November 1944.
 In October 1945 the evacuated collections were brought back, and in November 1945 the museum reopened.

-In 1948, 316 works of Impressionist, post-Impressionist, and modern art from the collection of the Museum of New Western Art in Moscow, originating mostly from the nationalized collections of Sergei Shchukin and Ivan Morozov and disestablished before the war, were transferred to the Hermitage, including works by Matisse and Picasso.
-Beginning in 1967, a number of works by Matisse were donated to the museum by his muse Lydia Delectorskaya.
+In 1948, 316 works of Impressionist, post-Impressionist, and modern art from the collection of the Museum of New Western Art in Moscow, originating mostly from the nationalized collections of Sergei Shchukin and Ivan Morozov before the war, were transferred to the Hermitage, including works by Matisse and Picasso.

-In 1981, the restored Menshikov Palace became a new branch of the Hermitage museum, displaying Russian culture of the early 18th century.

 On 15 June 1985, a man later judged insane attacked Rembrandt's painting Danaë, displayed in the museum.
 He threw sulfuric acid on the canvas and cut it twice with a knife.
 The restoration of the painting had been accomplished by Hermitage conservationists by 1997, and Danaë is now on display behind armoured glass.